Who wrote the Bible and which translation can we trust?

 The Geneva Bible was the first English translation in which all of the Old Testament was translated directly from Hebrew manuscripts.

-The Geneva Bible was the first Bible to add numbered verses to the chapters so that referencing specific passages would be more comfortable.
-It is also considered the first English “Study Bible”.
+The Geneva Bible was the first to add numbered verses to the chapters to reference specific passages more comfortably.
+It is also considered the first English “Study Bible.”
 William Shakespeare quotes hundreds of times in his plays from the Geneva translation of the Bible.

 5. King James Version

-Queen Mary was succeeded by her sister Queen Elizabeth I, who strengthened the Protestant Church or Church of England.
-When she died, the Protestant clergy in 1604 asked the new King, James I, for a new translation.
+Catholic Queen “Bloody Mary” was succeeded by her half-sister Queen Elizabeth I, who strengthened the Protestant Church, also known as the Church of England.
+When she died, the protestant clergy in 1604 asked the new King, James I, for a new translation.

-They knew that the Geneva Version had won the hearts of the people because of its excellent scholarship, accuracy, and exhaustive commentary.
+They knew that the Geneva Version had won the people’s hearts because of its excellent scholarship, accuracy, and exhaustive commentary.
 However, they did not want the controversial marginal notes (proclaiming the Pope an anti-Christ, among others).

 KJV intended to be the “translation to end all translations”

 In 1604, King James I commissioned 47 Bible scholars to settle the perceived problems of earlier translations and create an authoritative Bible translation for the Church of England.
-KJV was to end all Bible translations once and for all.
+K.J.V. was to end all Bible translations.

 Jewish Bible scholars also helped with the translation.
 The new version was more faithful to the original language of the Bible than its predecessors, such as the Latin Vulgate that Roman Catholics used.